A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Introduction

-In general, there are three main approaches for obtaining diffeomorphic maps.
-One approach is to find deformation on the manifold of diffeomorphisms.
-An advantage of the method is computationally efficiency, but it does not control the geometric properties of the deformation field and may result in deformation that is close to being nondiffeomorphic.
-The second approach is to prevent nondiffeomorphic mappings by adding additional constraints that equivalent to $\det(\nabla\bm{\varphi})>0$.
-This method can control the deformation explicitly and obtain the diffeomorphic mappings without manual intervention.
-However, this may cause either over-preservation of volume or the volume change to be large, resulting in mismatches or inaccurate registration.
-The third approach is to indirectly control $ \det(\nabla\bm{\varphi}) $ via Beltrami (or Beltrami-like in 3D) coefficient.
-The advantage of this method is that it can deal with large deformations well and obtain smooth deformations.
-However, this method works on the Beltrami coefficient and deformation simultaneously, making the structure of energy functional too complex and resulting in high computational expense, and convergence of the method cannot also be guaranteed.
+Generally, there are three main strategies to obtain diffeomorphic maps.
+The first approach is to search for deformations on the diffeomorphism manifold, which is computationally efficient but does not guarantee the geometric properties of the deformation field and may lead to nearly non-diffeomorphic deformations.
+The second method is to impose additional constraints to prevent non-diffeomorphic mappings, such as $\det(\nabla\bm{\varphi})>0$.
+This approach can explicitly control the deformation and obtain diffeomorphic mappings without manual intervention.
+However, it may cause either over-preservation of volume or large volume changes, resulting in mismatches or inaccurate registration.
+The third approach is to indirectly control $\det(\nabla\bm{\varphi})$ through the Beltrami coefficient (or Beltrami-like in 3D).
+This method is capable of dealing with large deformations well and producing smooth deformations.
+However, it works with the Beltrami coefficient and the deformation simultaneously, making the energy functional too complex and resulting in high computational cost, and the convergence of the method cannot be guaranteed.

-Recently, deep learning-based methods have attracted considerable attention in image registration.
-Yuchen Guo et al. \cite{GUO2023} proposed a framework for the automatic landmark detection and registration of brain cortical surfaces using quasi-conformal geometry and convolutional neural networks.
-Dongming Wei et al. \cite{Wei_2022} proposed a recurrently usable deep neural network for infant brain MR image registration.
-Tony et al. \cite{Mok_2020} proposed a novel, efficient unsupervised symmetric image registration method that maximizes the similarity between images in the space of diffeomorphic maps and estimates both forward and inverse transformations simultaneously.
+Recently, deep learning-based approaches have attracted considerable attention in the field of image registration.
+Y. Guo et al. \cite{GUO2023} developed a framework that uses quasi-conformal geometry and convolutional neural networks to automatically detect and register the cortical surfaces of the brain.
+D. Wei et al. \cite{Wei_2022} proposed a recurrent deep neural network for the registration of infant brain MR images.
+T. Mok et al. \cite{Mok_2020} proposed a novel and efficient unsupervised symmetric image registration method that maximizes the similarity between images in the space of diffeomorphic maps and estimates forward and inverse transformations simultaneously.